aktfrikshun/FlexUOMConverter/README.md

 The FlexUOMConverter is designed for science teachers who are as comfortable using the command line as they are using a browser.

-It provides science teachers the ability to enter the questions and student responses into a computer ( console or web browser ) to be graded.
+It provides science teachers the ability to enter the unit conversion questions and student responses into a computer ( console or web browser ) to be graded.

 Conversions supported are as follows:
 * temperatures between Kelvin, Celsius, Fahrenheit, and Rankine